tpenukonda/SummativeTask1/README.md

-# SummativeTask1 - Math Quiz Program
+# Summative Assessment 1 - Math Quiz Program
+This repository contains the Math Quiz Program, a Python-based quiz designed to test and improve multiplication skills.
+It includes both the program code and accompanying documentation.

 # Task 2: User Manual and Technical Documentation for Task 1